oystehbr/FYS-STK4155/project2/README.md

 - TODO: maybe delete -> move stuff to activation-funciton.py -> maybe double.
 I don't know

 #### >> FF_Neural_Network.py 🔗🕸
 Inside this file, we have created a Neural Network class.
-We have provided great docstrings to the different methods that are included in the class, but will give out some small indications of the methods here.
+We have provided great docstrings to the different methods in the class, but we will give out some short information of them here.

+##### Neural_Network-class

 - **\_\_init__**-method: initialize the Neural Network, initializes the weights according to the standard normal distribution and the biases with a value of 0.01 for every node.
 It will also set some default activation function for the hidden- and outputlayer, which can be reinitialized with a call on a different method inside the class.
 - **feed_forward**-method: will do the feed_forward concept in a Neural Network, with the current weights and biases it will "predict" the outcome given the input.